MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-anchor.md

 ms.date: 10/16/2020
 ms.service: crm-online
 ms.topic: article
-title: Anchor a guide in Author mode by using the Dynamics 365 Guides HoloLens app ms.reviewer: v-brycho
+title: Anchor a guide as an author with the Dynamics 365 Guides HoloLens app ms.reviewer: v-brycho
 ---